 Yeah, my dad can’t stand that movie anymore.

+I sometimes wonder if my parents would’ve benefitted from a sleep consultant, such as the ones from Huckleberry.
+Who knows, maybe I would’ve gotten more sleep and perhaps my parents would’ve done too.
 Soon he was putting on the movie and leaving me there.
 And after that, my sleeplessness was met with “And what do you want me to do about it?” and I learned to go sleep on the couch without harassing my dad.
 (As an aside, my dad asked me recently why I always woke him up and never my mom.
 That’s because she was a much deeper sleeper, and I knew I wouldn’t get any help from her.
 Poor dad, suffering from child logic.)

 I also used to sleepwalk a lot when I was little.
 Apparently I would go into my parents’ room babbling nonsense, one of them would tell me to go back to bed, and my zombie like self would listen.
 I still do minor sleepwalking-like things, but never actually walking around (with one exception).
 I’ve been prone to sleeptalking, especially when I’m having an angry dream.
 Sometimes I’m shouting so loud in my dreams that I’ll mumble it, much to the confusion of roommates and boyfriends.
 I’ll actually sleepcry more frequently than I’ll sleeptalk, which is simply bizarre upon waking.